gutentag2012/form-signals/docs/guide/concepts.md

 ## Field

-A field is a wrapper around a single piece of data within the form.
+A field acts as a wrapper for a single piece of data within the form.
 It is responsible for storing field-specific state and handling logic like validation and transformation.

-Fields are meant
-to be used as a way to ease the interaction with the form and reduce the amount of long chaining for forms with deeply nested data.
+Fields are designed to simplify interaction with the form and reduce the need for long method chaining when working with forms containing deeply nested data.

-Once a field is created, it takes control of the data assigned to it.
-It does not store the data itself but rather a reference to the data in the form.
-The field value is now connected to the field lifecycle and will be removed from the form when the field is removed.
-This behavior can be configured, but by default, the field will destroy the connected data when it is unmounted.
+When you create a field, it takes control of the referenced data within the form.
+It doesn't store the data directly but rather a reference to it.
+This connects the field value to the field's lifecycle.
+Any data associated with the field will be removed from the form when the field itself is removed.
+This behavior can be customized, but by default, the field will delete the referenced data when it's unmounted.

 ## Arrays

-Arrays are mostly handled like every other nested field, it can be accessed through its path string, and every value is wrapped in a signal.
+Arrays are mostly handled like every other nested field.
+It can be accessed through its path string, and every value is wrapped in a signal.
-Most UI libraries, however, need some sort of unique identifier for items in an array to keep track of whether an item is added, removed or moved.
+However, most UI libraries require unique identifiers for array items to track whether an item is added, removed or moved.
-For that reason this library adds a unique `key` identifier to each array signal created.
+To address this, this library automatically adds a unique `key` identifier to each array signal.

 So be aware when using arrays and keep in mind, that the raw data has to be accessed through the `.data` prop.